Codeception/Codeception/docs/modules/REST.md

 ### seeResponseEquals

-Checks if response is exectly the same as provided.
+Checks if response is exactly the same as provided.

  * param $response